 • To protect their baby – After immunisation, your body produces antibodies that are passed to your unborn baby and help protect him/her up to 6 months after the birth.
 Babies born to mothers who have been immunisated are 25% less likely to be hospitalized themselves for flu-related illness.
 This is important because babies younger than 6 months are too young to get vaccinated against the flu.
 If you breastfeed, antibodies made in response to your influenza vaccination may also be passed in breast milk providing additional protection to your newborn

 Annual vaccination is therefore the best way of preventing the flu and any associated illness.
 The risk-benefit of vaccination during all stages of pregnancy has been carefully evaluated.
 The The flu vaccine is redefined each year as protection is limited to those strains of virus from which the vaccine is prepared or closely related strains.

 The World Health Organization (WHO) recommends pregnant women should receive the highest priority for the influenza vaccination.
-For 2018 the WHO recommends a composition of the trivalent influenza vaccine (TIV) for the southern hemisphere winter 2018 influenza season as:

 For best protection against the flu, Queensland Health recommends women should be vaccinated as soon as possible in the flu season and has funded this for pregnant women under the state and national influenza programs.
 Flu vaccination is safe to be given at any time during pregnancy, as well as given at the same time as the pertussis “whooping cough” vaccination (28-32wks).
 The flu vaccine provides effective protection (70-90% effectiveness overall) and is available from your GP or immunization provider.